Table of Contents

 1. React Quickly

-It’s imperative to eliminate the traces of dog urine on mattress as quickly as possible if you want the odor to disappear completely.
-You have to be thorough when doing this because your pup has a sense of smell that is about a hundred times greater than yours, so “good enough” won’t cut it.
+When doing this, you have to be thorough because your pup has a sense of smell that is about a hundred times greater than yours, so “good enough” won’t cut it.

 2. Dry the Area

-After you located all the spots of dog urine on the mattress, the first step is to immediately dry the area using paper towels or sponges – try dabbing instead of rubbing to avoid spreading the pet urine.
+After you located all dog urine spots on the mattress, the first step is to dry the area using paper towels or sponges immediately – try dabbing instead of rubbing to avoid spreading the pet urine.

-If you’re a dog owner, you should already have pre-made products specifically designed for removing dog urine stains from furniture, carpet and mattress (here are a few).
+If you’re a dog owner, you should already have pre-made products designed explicitly for removing dog urine stains from furniture, carpet, and mattress (here are a few).

 3. Use Vinegar and Baking Soda Solution

 Seeing how dog urine contains alkaline and acidic substances, it is necessary to use the combination of these two natural acidic substances to remove the odor entirely.

-Dissolve the baking soda and vinegar and put the mixture into a sprayer bottle and directly spray the mattress area your dog has peed on.
+Dissolve the baking soda and vinegar, put the mixture into a spray bottle, and directly spray the mattress area your dog has peed on.

 4. Try Hydrogen Peroxide and Soap